-James E. Hogan, Managing Partner, the Baku office of Dentons.
+James E. Hogan, Managing Partner, Dentons' Baku office.

 Active in international practice since 1984, he has concentrated exclusively on corporate, commercial and natural resource matters relating to the CIS and Eastern Europe since 1988.
 He is particularly active in the structuring, negotiation and implementation of petroleum, mining and other natural resource projects in Azerbaijan, Kazakhstan, the Russian Federation, Ukraine and elsewhere in the CIS.
 His experience has included PSAs, service agreements, concessions, oil-field service and drilling contracts, licensing and pipeline and marine transportation issues, including the sale and transportation of LNG.